-Read excerpts of Kim's published writing here.
-She is currently elbow-deep into a novel about inheritance and forbidden love surrounding the slave trade in 18th-century West Africa.
+Kim is currently writing a novel exploring the intersections of inheritance, freedom, and race relations surrounding the slave trade in 18th-century and present-day West Africa/Ghana.
 She has completed a feature-length screenplay on the same topic and has written a memoir about living in Ghana.

 Kim is also working on a short story collection inspired by oral tales about her family, who moved from Alabama to Vauxhall, NJ, during the Great Migration.
 On the back-burner is a speculative novel set in the future.

 author photo by Rachel Eliza Griffiths